Myanmar faces growing isolation as military tightens grip

 Suu Kyi already faces various charges including illegally importing walkie-talkie radios and infringing coronavirus protocols.
 If convicted, she could be barred from politics.

-Reporting by Reuters staff; Writing by Robert Birsel; Editing by Kim Coghill and Stephen Coates
+Reporting by Reuters staff; Writing by Robert Birsel; Editing by Stephen Coates and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.